RoboJackets/mjackets-api/docs/contributing/commit_guidelines.rst

 .. note::

-   External components not under the Apache-2.0 license **cannot** be included in a mJackets release without approval of the STM32 Development comittee.
+   External components not under the Apache-2.0 license **cannot** be included in a mJackets release without approval of the mJackets API project maintainers.

 .. _below: